-How to Choose the Perfect Topic for an LL.M.
-Personal Statement to Get into Harvard: Expert Roadmap, With Examples
+How to Choose the Perfect Topic for a Harvard LL.M.
+Personal Statement: Expert Roadmap, With Examples

 I work with a lot of master of laws (LL.M.) applicants.